 They complain about scratchy or itchy clothing and are unable to concentrate on studying when there’s even the slightest disturbance in the environment.

 Some of these traits may get carried over into adulthood.
 Following are the common characteristics of oversensitive people:

-1) It has been observed that people having the ectomorph body type (lean body with very little fat and thin and long limbs) are likely to be the oversensitive types.2
+1) It has been observed that people having the ectomorph body type (lean body, thin and long limbs) are likely to be the oversensitive types.2

 Hence, ectomorphs process information from the environment with a high degree of sensitivity compared to other people.

-2) The hypersensitivity of a highly sensitive person not only leads to quick physical reactions to environmental changes (high reaction time) but also to quick social reactions as well.
-They can’t keep pace with slow-moving social chit-chat and avoid conversations that they don’t find stimulating.
+2) The hypersensitivity of an oversensitive person not only leads to quick physical reactions to environmental changes (high reaction time) but also to quick social reactions as well.
+They can’t keep pace with slow-moving social chit-chat and avoid conversations they don’t find stimulating.

-3) A highly sensitive person is easily overstimulated and overwhelmed by overstimulating environments such as parties and concerts.
-He’d prefer controlled mental stimulation in his own privacy such as reading a book or listening to music.
+3) An oversensitive person is easily overstimulated and overwhelmed by overstimulating environments such as parties and concerts.
+He’d prefer controlled mental stimulation in his own privacy, such as reading a book or listening to music.

 Therefore, he’s likely to be described as an introvert by others.

 4) Oversensitive people have a rich and complex inner life.
 They need an escape from excessive stimulation and time to sort out the inputs they’ve received so as to connect them with their own subjective experiences.
 They get easily overwhelmed by large inputs that they haven’t sorted out or made sense of.